AninditaBasu/indica/docs/how_to_soliloquy.md

 Wikisource has a Sanskrit site as well, and the URL format for Rig Veda is like this: `https://sa.wikisource.org/wiki/ऋग्वेदः_सूक्तं_१.२`.

-I can see that the numerals need to be in the Nagari script.
-So, next what I'll do is convert the Arabic numerals to Nagari, append them to the URL, and read the poems.
+You can see that the numerals need to be in the Nagari script.
+So, the next step is to convert the Arabic numerals to Nagari, append them to the URL, and read the poems.

 ## Obiter dicta